Cyoda-platform/lms-loan-management/src/main/resources/functional_requirements/LMS_SPECIFICATION.md

 The initial release of the LMS will focus exclusively on the servicing of funded, fixed-term commercial loans.
 The core functional scope includes:

 * **Loan Lifecycle Management:** The system will manage the entire post-funding lifecycle of a loan, from the point of funding, through its active servicing period, to its final settlement or scheduled closure.1
 * **Daily Interest Accrual:** The system will automatically perform daily interest calculations for all active loans.
 This calculation will be based on the loan's outstanding principal, its specific annual percentage rate (APR), and pre-configured day-count conventions (e.g., ACT/365, ACT/360).1
 * **Payment Processing and Allocation:** The system will ingest and process borrower payments.
 It will implement a strict allocation waterfall, applying funds first to any accrued interest, then to fees (if applicable), and finally to the loan's principal balance.1
 * **Early Settlement Quotation:** The system will provide the functionality to calculate and generate early settlement quotes for borrowers who wish to repay their loan ahead of the scheduled maturity date.1
 * **Month-End Accounting Summaries:** At the conclusion of each accounting period, the system will aggregate all financial activities (accruals, payments, etc.) into a summarized batch, ready for export to the downstream General Ledger system.1

 #### **Out-of-Scope (Future Roadmap / Potential Enhancements)**

 The following areas are explicitly out of scope for the MVP.
 Framing these as part of a future roadmap, rather than as limitations, demonstrates a strategic and disciplined approach to product development.
 It shows a clear vision for the platform's evolution and its potential for future growth and customization.

 * **Loan Origination and Underwriting:** The system will not handle any pre-funding activities, such as loan application processing, credit scoring, risk assessment, or underwriting decisions.
 It assumes a loan is fully approved and ready for funding when it enters the LMS.1
 * **Complex Loan Products:** The MVP will be limited to simple, fixed-term commercial loans.
 More complex financial products, such as those with variable interest rates, revolving lines of credit, or syndicated loans, are not included.1
 * **Delinquency and Collections Management:** The system will not include workflows for managing late payments, delinquency tracking, collections, or workout arrangements.
 These processes are considered separate functional domains for future consideration.1
 * **Direct Customer-Facing Portal:** The UI is designed for internal operational staff.
 A self-service portal for borrowers is out of scope for this version.

+### **1.2A.
+Scope Extension — Events of Default (MVP‑EoD)**

+**Purpose:** Introduce a minimal, auditable process to **detect**, **record**, **triage**, **cure**, and **(optionally) accelerate** loans following an Event of Default (EoD), while keeping full collections & enforcement outside MVP.

+**In‑Scope (MVP‑EoD)**
+- **EoD Catalog (configurable):**
+    - *Non‑payment beyond grace period*
+    - *Breach of covenant* (manual raise or external feed)
+    - *Cross‑default* (manual/external)
+    - *Insolvency/bankruptcy* (manual/external)
+    - *Misrepresentation* (manual)
+- **Case lifecycle:** Open → In‑Cure → Cured / Confirmed → Accelerated (optional) → Closed.
+- **Cure handling:** Record cure actions and outcomes; restore standard terms on cure.
+- **Default interest option:** Optional switch to a **default rate** (APR + configurable default margin) while default persists.
+- **Acceleration option:** Compute **accelerated payoff** and freeze further schedule‑based processing for the loan.
+- **Accounting options (policy controlled):**
+    - Continue accrual at default rate **or**
+    - Suspend income recognition (non‑accrual) and track memo interest.
+- **Audit & controls:** Maker/Checker on **Confirm Default** and **Acceleration**; immutable timeline.

+**Out‑of‑Scope (remains future):** Full collections strategies, legal enforcement workflow, collateral realization.

+> Rationale: This extension complements the existing post‑funding servicing scope by adding controlled exception handling without introducing full collections or borrower‑facing tools.

 ### **1.3.
 User Personas and Roles**